What is Renters Insurance and Do You Need it in New York?

 Am I Required to Have Renters Insurance?

-Renters insurance is not like auto insurance or homeowners insurance which is required once you own a car or a home.
+Renters insurance is unlike auto or homeowners insurance, which is required once you own a car or a home.
 It's not usually mandatory.

-However, more and more landlords and management companies require their tenants to purchase renters insurance.
+However, more and more landlords and management companies require tenants to purchase renters insurance.

-Landlords have their own insurance that covers the overall building and common areas and includes damage to your apartment as well.
+Landlords have insurance covering the overall building and common areas, including damage to your apartment.

 However, their coverage does not include your possessions, nor are they legally obligated in any way to cover damages to them.